“`html

 Virginia Licensing Requirements for Laser Technicians

-Virginia doesn’t have a standalone “laser technician license” issued by a single state agency.
+Virginia doesn’t have a standalone “laser technician (NO FINANCIAL AID FOR THIS PROGRAM) license” issued by a single state agency.
 Instead, the framework works like this — and understanding it upfront saves you a lot of confusion.

 The DPOR Foundation